-The board reviews the strategy of the Company annually so that it is adaptable in prioritising focus areas without deviating from its vision to have about 80 campuses (or 200 schools) to accommodate many more learners moving into 2021, which, reflects the responsible citizen that Curro is.
+The board reviews the strategy of the Company annually so that it is adaptable in prioritising focus areas without deviating from its vision to accommodate many more learners moving into 2022, which, reflects the responsible citizen that Curro is.

-The focus area for 2019 is to continue to provide opportunities for learners from all walks of life to obtain quality education within the strategy set by the board.
+The focus area for 2022 was to continue to provide opportunities for learners from all walks of life to obtain quality education within the strategy set by the board.
 Furthermore, Curro is considering strategies on how it can influence the promotion of quality education nationally, portraying its concerned responsible citizenship approach.